Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 — Kelly Sheridan, Peltier Winery & Vineyards (Lodi, CA)

-Pre-screens wine, spirits, and beer labels against up to 34 compliance checks — in seconds, not days.
+Pre-screens wine, spirits, and beer labels against the federal and state rules that drive TTB rejections — in seconds, not days.

 15 days number of days TTB takes to clear 85% of labels — a single correction drops you into the slow 15%1